Need Help?

 4. Click the Log In button

-Instead of having to maintain a Guest account password, you can link your Google account via the Social Accounts tab.
-Guest.nasa.gov provides both a NASA Launchpad Login and a Google Login, and there are plans for other applications to provide these options.
-Note that you will have to use the Manage Account Expiration Date feature to extend your account end date for long-term needs.
+Instead of having to maintain a Guest account password, you can link your Login.gov or Google account via the Linked Accounts tab.
+Guest.nasa.gov provides an option for a NASA Launchpad login, Login.gov, and a Google login, and there are plans for other applications to provide these options.

 What does Limited Services Available mean?